Hacker0x01/docs.hackerone.com/docs/programs/slack-integration.md

      * **Access information about your public channels** is needed to allow the admin configuring the integration to see all your current Slack channels which they can assign notifications towards.
      * **View email addresses of people on your team** is needed in order to set up username mapping between H1 and Slack for proper mentions.
      * **Access your team's profile information** is a standard permission for all Slack integrations.
 At this time, we don't have a way to reduce permissions if customers don't want to use all of these features.

+Check out the FAQ section at the bottom of this page to understand why HackerOne needs access to so many permissions.

 ### Add Notification Configuration for Slack
 You can configure specific HackerOne activities you'd like to receive Slack notifications for.